LibraryOfCongress/concordia/static-pages/help-center.md

   </div>
 </div>

-_Concordia and crowd.loc.gov are supported by the National Digital Trust.
-The project results from collaboration between numerous divisions at the Library, including library services, curatorial and content specialists, digital preservation and web development specialists, digital innovation and strategy specialists._
+_Concordia and crowd.loc.gov are supported by the National Digital Library Trust Fund.
+They are the result of collaboration between numerous divisions, expertise, and teams at the Library of Congress._